 Issue and collect game uniforms, practice gear, etc. Each coach is responsible for the equipment issued to his/her team.
 Do not expect the AD to do this for you.
 A coach's failure to maintain the school uniform and equipment inventory will be reflected in the coach's final evaluation.
-Failure to properly collect equipment after any summer activity will be considered failure to properly inventory the equipment and will be reflected in the coach's evaluation.
+Failure to properly collect equipment after any summer activity will be considered failure to properly inventory the equipment and will be reflected in the coach's evaluation and can lead to termination.